epfl-ada/ada-2022-project-hltw/README.md

 When playing the Wikispeedia game, players may have a model or strategy in their minds for navigation (like the A* algorithm).
 When players choose the next page at each step, they must have thought that the chosen page is closer to the destination than other options.
 Based on these comparision data, we can try to recover the graph model in players' mind, and compare them with the semantic distances or shortest path distances.
 We expect this will reveal how people think when playing the game.

+Other possible distance metrices includes real-world Wikipedia distances (based on full Wikipedia other than the subset used by Wikispeedia), and shortest-path with missing links (in some pages, many words are just plain text without a link, we add links for them)

 # Proposed timeline

-Research question 1, 25/11/2022
+* 25/11/2022: Research question 1
-Research question 2, 2/12/2022
+* 2/12/2022: Research question 2
-Research question 3, 9/12/2022
+* 9/12/2022: Research question 3
-Design and develop website, 16/12/2022
+* 16/12/2022: Design and develop website
-Final deliverable, 23/12/2022
+* 23/12/2022: Final deliverable

 # Team Organization

+## Members

+* Teammate 1: Liudvikas
+* Teammate 2: Chenyu
+* Teammate 3: Henry
+* Teammate 4: Lili

+## Task split

-Explore data: Teammate 3
+* Explore data: Teammate 3
-Arrange proposal: Teammate 1,2,3,4
+* Arrange proposal: Teammate 1,2,3,4
-Research question 1: Teammate 1,2
+* Research question 1: Teammate 1,2
-Research question 2: Teammate 2,3
+* Research question 2: Teammate 2,3
-Research question 3: Teammate 3,4
+* Research question 3: Teammate 3,4
-Arrange data story: Teammate 4
+* Arrange data story: Teammate 4
-Website development: Teammate 1, 2, 3
+* Website development: Teammate 1, 2, 3

-Teammate 1: Liudvikas
-Teammate 2: Chenyu
-Teammate 3: Henry
-Teammate 4: Lili

 # Questions for TAs (optional): Add here any questions you have for us related to the proposed project.